-The analysis of income and expenditure by service on the face of the Comprehensive Income and Expenditure Statement is that specified by the SerCoP.
+The analysis of income and expenditure on the face of the Comprehensive Income and Expenditure Statement reflects the internal financial management reporting, as required by the Code.

 The Code recommends that, where appropriate, "segmental" reporting information is detailed.
 Reporting segments are those used by resource decision makers when determining budgets and financial control.
 With regard to County Durham and Darlington Fire and Rescue Authority, as the costs relate to one major type of service expenditure, segmental reporting is not identified.